sebinsuresh/p5-drawing-app-poc/README.md

 ## About

-POC for drawing app in p5js
+POC for drawing app in p5js.
+Inspired by some tool in [HEAVYPAINT](https://www.heavypaint.com/)

 ## Running